-SIGNAL MEANING INDICATION Obstacle Distance An obstacle is present Audible Signal (dashboard loudspeaker) within the sensors' field of Sound pulses emitted at a rate that increases as the dis- view tance decreases. • Emits continuous tone at 12 inches (30 cm).
+SIGNAL MEANING INDICATION Obstacle Distance An obstacle is present within the sensors' field of view Audible Signal (dashboard loud-speaker) Sound pulses emitted at a rate that increases as the distance decreases.
+Emits continuous tone at 12 inches (30 cm).
 Adjustable volume level.
-(Refer to "Instrument Cluster") Display" in "Getting To Know Your Instrument Panel" for further information).
+(Refer to "Instrument Cluster Display" in "Getting To Know Your Instrument Panel" for further information).
 Failure Sensor or System failures Visual Signal (instrument panel) Icon appears on display.
 Message is displayed on the instrument cluster display (if equipped).